staff0rd/documentation/partials/_install-run.md

 For more information, refer to Microsoft's `add urlacl` [documentation](https://docs.microsoft.com/en-us/windows/win32/http/add-urlacl).

+To build Event Store from source, refer to the [Event Store README](https://github.com/EventStore/EventStore#windows).

 ### [Linux](#tab/tabid-2)

-The prerequisites for Installing on Linux are:
+The prerequisites for installing on Linux are:

 -   We recommend [Mono 5.16.0](https://www.mono-project.com/download/stable/), but other versions may also work.